hdtodd/WeatherStation/doc/WS-PO.md

 The WS program then performs the reporting action *it* was commanded to do at startup.
 WS reporting options include:

-1. Reporting results on the terminal controlling the WS program, in well-formatted lines with labels for data;
+1. Reporting results on the terminal controlling the WS program, in a report format with well-formatted lines and with labels for data;
 1. Appending the results to a sqlite3 (default) or MySQL database;
 1. Appending the results to an XML file, with appropriate XML tags in conformance with a standard DTD template for the reported data.